hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

         <img src="https://d35fo82fjcw0y8.cloudfront.net/2016/04/03210548/summary-data.jpg" alt="information on Visits,Transactions, Operating System, and Gender, we need to build a model to predict Revenue." title="Pairwise example" height="150">
     </a>

     + A total of 7200 missing data points (Transactions: 1800, Gender: 5400) out of 22,800 observations.
-Almost 8% and 24% data points are missing for ‘Transactions’ and ‘Gender’ respectively.
+Almost 8% and 24% data points are missing for 'Transactions' and 'Gender' respectively.

 + Revenue Prediction
     + Using a linear regression model to predict 'Revenue'.